awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 1. Enter a name for the origin group\.

 1. Choose the HTTP status codes to use as failover criteria\.
-You can choose any combination of the following status codes: 403, 404, 500, 502, 503, or 504\.
+You can choose any combination of the following status codes: 400, 403, 404, 416, 500, 502, 503, or 504\.
 When CloudFront receives a response with one of the status codes that you specify, it fails over to the secondary origin\.
 **Note**
 CloudFront fails over to the secondary origin only when the HTTP method of the viewer request is `GET`, `HEAD`, or `OPTIONS`\.
 CloudFront does not fail over when the viewer sends a different HTTP method \(for example `POST`, `PUT`, and so on\)\.

 1. Choose **Create origin group**\.

-For information about specifying an origin group for a distribution, see [Origin name](distribution-web-values-specify.md#DownloadDistValuesId)\.
+For information about specifying an origin group for a distribution, see [Name](distribution-web-values-specify.md#DownloadDistValuesId)\.

 ## Controlling origin timeouts and attempts<a name="controlling-attempts-and-timeouts"></a>